-During the year ended 31 December 2021, the Group entered into certain new lease agreements for office premises, retail shops, manufacturing plant and parcel of farmland used in the Industrial Hemp Planting Business for terms ranging from 5 months to 5 years (2020: 1 year to 2 years).
+During the year ended 31 December 2022, the Group entered into certain new lease agreements for office premises, retail shop and parcel of farmland used in the Industrial Hemp Planting Business for terms ranging from 1 year to 2 years (2021: 5 months to 5 years).
 The Group applied the short-term lease recognition exemption to leases that have a lease term of 12 months or less from the commencement date.